summerschool-ahead2020/hands-on-sessions/doc/xrb/xrb.rst

 X-ray binaries hands-on session
 ===================================

+The slides of the introduction to low-mass X-ray binaries given by María Díaz Trigo can be found [here](https://doi.org/10.5281/zenodo.8020478).
+These slides contain useful background information before doing the exercise below.

 You can download the exercises in a directory on your laptop/Sciserver/Renkulab/etc from Github::

   user@linux:~> git clone https://github.com/summerschool-ahead2020/xraybinary-hands-on.git